well-iam/vlm-pddl-manipulation/README.md

   <br>
   <em>The agent interprets the vague command, verifies actions via PDDL, and executes a multi-step cleanup.</em>
 </div>

-## 📖 Overview

-This repository hosts a modular framework for **Verifiable Zero-Shot Robotic Manipulation**.
-It addresses the hallucination and safety issues of Large Language Models (LLMs) by integrating them into a hybrid architecture.

-The system bridges the gap between semantic reasoning (Gemini API) and low-level control (ROS 2 / MoveIt) by using **PDDL (Planning Domain Definition Language)** as a logic filter.
-This ensures that the robot's generated plans are not only semantically coherent but also physically executable and safe.

 ### Key Features
 * **🧠 Neuro-Symbolic Architecture:** Combines the creativity of VLMs (Chain-of-Thought reasoning) with the safety guarantees of symbolic planning (PDDL).